 Lange's 49ers communications department was twice selected as a finalist for the Pro Football Writers of America Pete Rozelle Award (2011 and 2012), which is presented annually to the NFL club public relations staff that consistently strives for excellence in its dealings and relationships with the media.

 Prior to San Francisco, Lange served as the Eagles' assistant director of football media services.
-A two-time recipient of the Pete Rozelle Award (2001 and 2004) during his first 10 seasons with the team (1998- 99 and 2001-08), Philadelphia's media services staff also was a finalist for the award in 2003.
+A two-time recipient of the Pete Rozelle Award (2001 and 2004) during his first 10 seasons with the team (1998-99 and 2001-08), Philadelphia's media services staff was also a finalist for the award in 2003.

 After beginning his professional career as a public relations intern with the Eagles in 1998, Lange remained with the team until joining Temple University as the assistant director of sports media relations in October 1999.
-As the primary contact for the football team, he assisted with the nationally ranked men's basketball program that twice qualified for the NCAA Tournament and reached the Elite Eight, in 2001.
+As the primary contact for the football team, he assisted with the nationally ranked men's basketball program that twice qualified for the NCAA Tournament and reached the Elite Eight in 2001.

 The Bryn Mawr, PA, native graduated from Fairfield University in 1998 and is an alumnus of Philadelphia's St. Joe's Prep (1994).